-Since this interview is expected to be at the beginning of your career in finance, the interviewer would like to know your career plan as on date and whether or not you are fit as per company’s growth plans.
+Since this interview is expected to be at the beginning of your career in finance, the interviewer would like to know your career plan as on date and whether or not you are fit as per the company’s growth plans.

 The interviewer would be interested to know for how long you plan to stick with the company.

-I suggest prepare milestones for at least next 5 to 10 years and share them with the interviewer.
+I suggest prepare milestones for at least the next 5 to 10 years and share them with the interviewer.

 Typically if you have applied for a senior credit analyst’s position, you are most likely to have prior experience in the same field.